alexyz/sysmips/README.md

 # sysmips

-MIPS Malta system emulator (NOT officially associated with Imagination Technologies)
+MIPS32r2/Malta system emulator (NOT officially associated with Imagination Technologies)

 Intended to run the Debian Stable Linux 3.2 for MIPS Malta kernel